Charley White: Challenges for the feather, and light titles

-World light title attempt, Willie Ritchie, May, 1914
+World lightweight title attempt, Willie Ritchie, May, 1914

-On 26 May 1914, White fought reigning champion Willie Ritchie for the World Lightweight Championship in Milwaukee, Wisconsin in a ten round no decision bout.
+On the 26th of May, 1914, White fought reigning champion Willie Ritchie for the World Lightweight Championship in Milwaukee, Wisconsin in a ten round no decision bout.
 Though the vast majority of newspapers, including the Milwaukee Free Press believed White had won the match, according to the law of the Wisconsin Boxing Commission, White could only take home the championship by knocking out Ritchie.
 In one of his most complete victories, The Los Angeles Times wrote that White "defeated the champion (Willie Ritchie) so decisively that even the most prejudiced person in the world could not fail to see that he was master."
 Ritchie himself admitted that "White did not beat him by a wide margin", implying that his opponent had won the fight.
 The Boston Globe gave White five rounds, with only two for Ritchie, noting that White had nearly knocked out Richie in the first round.
 In the final rounds, particularly the tenth, Ritchie was taking most of the punishment, as White increased his winning margin.
 White's greatest error was his inability to follow up and end the fight after he staggered Ritchie in the first round, but when fighting a world champion a follow-up knockout can be a challenging task.
 In the second and third, Ritchie was able to ward off the blows of White, and some reporters credited him with only these two rounds.
 White was said to look far fresher at the end than Ritchie who had both eyes nearly closed, and suffered from serious damage to his face and nose.

 White lost a ten round decision to exceptional New York Jewish boxing phenomenon Leach Cross on 25 March 1915, at the shrine of East coast boxing, Madison Square Garden.
 Cross's trademark crouch, and ability to bore in regardless of the cost, had White baffled at times during the bout, which included constant action throughout.
 Both boxers felt the effect of their battle by the end of the match.
 Cross never earned a world title, but fought the best in his career, including most of the feather and lightweight champions White fought himself.

 On 21 July 1915, White lost to fellow British and Jewish lightweight Ted "Kid" Lewis, in a newspaper decision at St. Nicholas Rink in New York.
 Other newspapers considered the fight a draw, but admitted Lewis won at least half the rounds.
 Once again White's best weapon was his left hook which saved him in the tenth when it landed on Lewis's jaw.
 Lewis, with his dancing attack common to many English boxers of the time, landed more blows, but White's left hooks, though few in number, landed with more force and affected Lewis more.
 White made a better showing in the two final rounds.